Lunch, Dinner & Menu at The Ritz London – Two Michelin Stars in Piccadilly

 The Ritz London Wine List: Champagne and Classic Regions

-The wine programme focuses on classic regions: Champagne, Bordeaux, Burgundy, Piedmont, and Tuscany.
+The Ritz London wine list focuses on classic regions: Champagne, Bordeaux, Burgundy, Piedmont, and Tuscany.
 The cellar is extensive, with selections spanning all price points for a two Michelin star London restaurant.

-Champagne receives particular prominence.
-The Ritz has served bubbly continuously since 1906, maintaining traditions established by César Ritz himself.
+Champagne receives particular prominence at The Ritz London.
+The restaurant has served bubbly continuously since 1906, maintaining traditions established by César Ritz himself.
 The selection ranges from grower Champagnes to prestige cuvées from grandes marques houses.

-Wine pairings are available with tasting menus.
+Wine pairings are available with tasting menus at The Ritz London restaurant.
 The sommelier team demonstrates genuine knowledge, adjusting recommendations based on your preferences rather than pushing expensive bottles.
 Service includes proper temperatures, appropriate glassware, and decanting when beneficial.

-The wine list pricing reflects the location and luxury positioning, but the quality matches the cost.
+The Ritz London wine list pricing reflects the location and luxury positioning, but the quality matches the cost.

 Service at The Ritz London Restaurant: Impeccable Fine Dining Standards